Ikan bakar: Indonesia

 Enjoying ikan bakar or grilled fish on a beach is a popular culinary itinerary during a visit to popular Indonesian tourism destinations; such as Jimbaran or Sanur beach in Bali, Losari beach in Makassar, and Muara Karang harbor in Jakarta.

 In Indonesia, ikan bakar might be consumed any day throughout the year.
 However, in recent years, barbecuing fish and grilling corn cobs has grown to become a tradition on celebrating New Year's Eve.
-Ikan bakar and jagung bakar has become a New Year's barbecue party essentials among Indonesians.
+Ikan bakar and jagung bakar has become a New Year's barbecue party essentials among Indonesians., and is also popular in other celebrations, including Christmas and Eid.